-FIGURE 3-17 HYDROGRAPHS OF UPPER GROUNDWATER SYSTEM WELLS B53W12S, B53W13S, B53W14S, B53W15S, B53W16S, AND M10-15S screened in the upper system show the groundwater levels to be variable, with up to 2.7 m (9 ft) of variation over the course of a year.
+FIGURE 3-17 HYDROGRAPHS OF UPPER GROUNDWATER SYSTEM WELLS B53W12S, B53W13S, B53W14S, B53W15S, B53W16S, AND M10-15S variable, with up to 2.7 m (9 ft) of variation over the course of a year.
 The hydrographs for monitoring wells screened in the lower groundwater system show less variability, approximately 1.5 m (5 ft) or less during a year.
 The higher variability in the upper system is thought to be a result of the greater influence of individual precipitation events and evapotranspiration effects on the upper groundwater system.